-- (A) A Club is to appoint a Team Manager for each Team it fields in the Competition. - (B) The Team Manager is responsible for: - (i) ensuring their Team's Players, Officials and supporters comply with the requirements of the Rules and with any request reasonably made by the Umpire officiating in a Competition Match in which their Team is participating; - (ii) the management and alteration of Team Sheets and PlayHQ records as detailed in Rule 15.7.1; - (iii) ensuring that, at the conclusion of the Match, the match scores, goal kickers and best Players for their Team are recorded on the Official Team Sheet, which is held by the Ground Manager; - (iv) obtaining the "all clear" from the timekeeper in relation to the expiry of any time penalty imposed on a player under a yellow or red card; - (v) ensuring that a representative of the Club waits on the Umpires at the conclusion of each Match to ascertain whether or not any reports of Players or Officials have arisen from the Match or to receive the "all clear".
+- (A) A Club is to appoint a Team Manager for each Team it fields in the Competition. - (B) The Team Manager is responsible for: - ensuring their Team's Players, Officials and supporters comply with the requirements of the Rules and with any request reasonably made by the Umpire officiating in a Competition Match in which their Team is participating; - (ii) the management and alteration of Team Sheets and PlayHQ records as detailed in Rule 15.7.1; - (iii) ensuring that, at the conclusion of the Match, the match scores, goal kickers and best Players for their Team are recorded on the Official Team Sheet, which is held by the Ground Manager; - (iv) obtaining the "all clear" from the timekeeper in relation to the expiry of any time penalty imposed on a player under a yellow or red card; - (v) waiting on the Umpires at the conclusion of each Match to ascertain whether or not any reports of Players or Officials have arisen from the Match or to receive the "all clear".

-9.5.4 Trainers / First Aid / OMP
+9.5.4 Trainers / First Aid / QMP